mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 nothing to commit, working tree clean
 ```

 The output indicates that all changes in this repo were properly committed, but it also indicates that our local repo is no longer in sync with its GitHub counterpart.
-It's stating that our local repo is ahead of the remote repo by one commit
+It's stating that our local repo is ahead of the remote repo by one commit.

 Another way to view the disconnect between the local an remote repos is to view the log.